score-p/scorep_jupyter_kernel_python/README.md

 MODE=[disk,memory]
 ```

-When using persistence in `disk` mode, user can also define directory to which serializer output will be saved with `SCOREP_KERNEL_PERSISTENCE_DIR` environment variable.
+When using persistence in `disk` mode, user can also define directory to which serializer output will be saved with `SCOREP_JUPYTER_PERSISTENCE_DIR` environment variable.
 ```
-%env SCOREP_KERNEL_PERSISTENCE_DIR=path/to/dir
+%env SCOREP_JUPYTER_PERSISTENCE_DIR=path/to/dir
 ```
-To see the detailed report for marshalling steps - `JUMPER_MARSHALLING_DETAILED_REPORT` environment variable can be set.
+To see the detailed report for marshalling steps - `SCOREP_JUPYTER_MARSHALLING_DETAILED_REPORT` environment variable can be set.
 ```
-%env JUMPER_MARSHALLING_DETAILED_REPORT=1
+%env SCOREP_JUPYTER_MARSHALLING_DETAILED_REPORT=1
 ```
-You can disable visual animations shown during long-running tasks by setting the `JUMPER_DISABLE_PROCESSING_ANIMATIONS` environment variable.
+You can disable visual animations shown during long-running tasks by setting the `SCOREP_JUPYTER_DISABLE_PROCESSING_ANIMATIONS` environment variable.
 ```
-%env JUMPER_DISABLE_PROCESSING_ANIMATIONS=1
+%env SCOREP_JUPYTER_DISABLE_PROCESSING_ANIMATIONS=1
 ```

 `%%execute_with_scorep`